New Zealand fifty-dollar note: Fourth series (1983–1991)

-The first issue had a portrait of Elizabeth II on the front and used orange colouring.
+The fourth series was a minor design update, principally including a new portrait of Elizabeth II on the fronts of all notes.
+The series included the first issue of a fifty-dollar note, using a yellow-orange colouring.
 The back of the note featured a morepork or ruru, New Zealand's only extant native owl.
-The owl was perched on a pōhutukawa, a tree found on the New Zealand coast and often referred to as the "New Zealand Christmas tree".
-The watermark was of Captain James Cook.
+The owl was perched on a pōhutukawa, a tree found on New Zealand coasts.
+It used the same watermark of Captain James Cook as the other notes in the series.

 Fifth series (1991–1999)

 New Zealand's banknotes were completely re-designed in the 1990s to introduce uniquely New Zealand designs.
 Sir Āpirana Ngata, a New Zealand politician who played an important role in the Māori Renaissance, was featured on the new fifty-dollar note.
 The colour was changed to the current violet, partly to help distinguish it from the reddish orange of the five-dollar note.
 To the left of Ngata's portrait was the Porourangi meeting house at Waiomatatini Marae, near the town of Ruatoria.
 The design also featured a tukutuku pattern known as poutama (stairway to heaven) that is found at Porourangi meeting house.
 On the back was the kōkako (blue wattled crow) and the sky-blue mushroom (Entoloma hochstetteri), and in the background is Pureora Forest Park.